whopkinscom/Development/Source/NetStd/Moonrise.StandardUtils.NetStd/readme.md

 *Global* because it's sort of acting like a global variable!

+*Singleton* because you access the value via a static property on the class.

 Another way of thinking about this class is that it is a smuggler.
 It can smuggle values (including numbers of budgies) way down into call heirarchies without you needing to retrofit paramters to pass to each call.
 You know the way you can use class variables for temporary working purposes without them being true properties/attributes of that class (from the design rather than language persepective here)?
 Well, a ScopedNestableThreadGlobalSingleton<T> is really the same thing, but for a thread.
 Kinda!

 Usage: